 And I definitely need to get more fit.
 Recently, I took a look at my stomach.
 Now that I’m in slowly moving through my 30s, it has begun to like this.

 The other day I tried on the suit that I bought a few months ago for my wedding.
 Back when I bought it, the pants fit perfectly.
 Now, it became an epic struggle to get into them.
 I had to suck in my gut, move the pants around and essentially squeeze myself into them.
-I was not amused by how quickly I had developed a large protruding beer belly.
+I had developed a large protruding beer belly.

 The worst part is that I don’t even drink beer!